Ethinyl estradiol and segesterone (vaginal ring)

 Ethinyl estradiol and segesterone may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have: uncontrolled high blood pressure, heart disease, coronary artery disease, long-term diabetes (or health problems caused by diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe migraine headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.
+You should not use this medicine if you have: uncontrolled high blood pressure, heart problems, coronary artery disease, reduced blood flow to your brain, long-term diabetes (or health problems caused by diabetes), undiagnosed vaginal bleeding, liver disease or liver cancer, severe headaches, if you also take certain hepatitis C medication, if you will have major surgery, if you smoke and are over 35, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use the vaginal ring if you are pregnant or if you have recently had a baby.